Career Girls: Release

-The film was screened privately at the Cannes Film Festival in May 1997 and released in New Zealand in June.
+The film was screened privately at the Cannes Film Festival in May 1997 and released in New Zealand in June that same year.

 Reception

 Career Girls received good reviews on its release in the United Kingdom.
 It has an 88% approval rating on Rotten Tomatoes, based on 24 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads: "Outwardly modest but carried along by Mike Leigh's deft direction, Career Girls gradually accumulates power as a study of shared history."
 According to Metacritic, which sampled 25 critics and calculated a weighted average score of 76 out of 100, the film received "generally favorable reviews".
 Todd McCarthy of Variety called it one of Leigh's "most modest pictures, although one that offers quite a few laughs and other quirky pleasures."

 The film opened in the United Kingdom on 19 September 1997 and grossed £84,938 in its opening weekend from 22 screens.
 After five weeks of release in the UK it had grossed £425,671 ($689,000).
 It grossed $2,416,734 in the United States and Canada.